NTA Admit Card: Expected Date of Admit Card Release And Other Latest Updates in this article

 NTA admit card: The entrance exam was earlier scheduled to take place in July but got postponed to September in view of the health scare due to the ongoing COVID pandemic.

-The exam dates for NEET 2020 are around the corner and a parents’ association from Gujarat has filed a petition in the Supreme Court in support of the exams.
+The exam dates for NEET 2020 was around the corner and a parents’ association from Gujarat had filed a petition in the Supreme Court in support of the exams.

-The NEET 2020 Exams have become a matter of contention between parents, students and academic bodies.
-While students and parents remain worried due to increasing Covid 19 cases in the country, the academic bodies that are conducting the exams are assuring that all safety measures will be taken.
-The exam dates for the National Eligibility cum Entrance Test (NEET) 2020 Exams are nearing and according to the revised schedule, it will be held on September 13, 2020.
+The NEET 2020 Exams became a matter of contention between parents, students and academic bodies.
+While students and parents remained worried due to increasing Covid 19 cases in the country, the academic bodies that are conducting the exams are assuring that all safety measures will be taken.
+The exam dates for the National Eligibility cum Entrance Test (NEET) 2020 Exams were nearing and according to the revised schedule, it was to be held on September 13, 2020.
 Now there are opposing petitions in the Supreme Court regarding the exam too.
 A parents’ association from Gujarat has filed a petition in support of the exams just days after a group of 11 students filed a plea seeking its cancellation.

-A report by leading daily Hindustan Times says that Gujarat Parents Association has filed a plea before the Supreme Court asking that the exams be held according to schedule.
-The parents’ body says that cancellation of exams will lead to the loss of an academic year and impact their professional life.
+A report by leading daily Hindustan Times said that Gujarat Parents Association had filed a plea before the Supreme Court asking that the exams be held according to schedule.
+The parents’ body said that cancellation of exams will lead to the loss of an academic year and impact their professional life.

 “These exams are so important that they determine students’ career and also the entire life.
 As such, the Respondent Authorities must take into consideration as a relevant factor, the fact that any further deferment of the examination will further add to the stress levels of the students resulting in further traumatising the students with the uncertainty of their future and thereby severely impacting their academic performance in the ultimate examination to be held in future,” the reports quoted the petition.